 Section 162(m) of the Internal Revenue Code currently imposes a \$1 million limit on the amount that a public company may deduct for compensation paid to an employee who is chief executive officer, chief financial officer, or another "covered employee" (as defined by Section 162(m)), or was such an employee beginning in any year after 2017.
 Prior to 2018, the Compensation Committee designed certain payments and awards intended to be exempt from this deduction limit as "performance-based compensation."
 The Tax Cuts and Jobs Acts, however, eliminated the "performance-based compensation" exception under Section 162(m) effective January 1, 2018, subject to a special rule that "grandfathers" certain awards or arrangements that were in effect on or before November 2, 2017.
-There can be no assurance that compensation structured prior to 2018 with the intent of qualifying as performance-based compensation awarded in 2018 and future years to covered employees in excess of \$1 million also will generally not be deductible.
+There can be no assurance that compensation structured prior to 2018 with the intent of qualifying as performancebased compensation will be deductible under Section 162(m), depending on the application of the grandfather rule.
+Additionally, compensation awarded in 2018 and future years to covered employees in excess of \$1 million also will generally not be deductible.
 The Compensation Committee retains the discretion to establish the compensation paid or intended to be paid or awarded to the NEOs as the Committee may determine is in the best interest of the Company and its shareholders, and without regard to any limitation provided in Section 162(m).
 This discretion is an important feature of the Committee's compensation practices because it provides the Committee with sufficient flexibility to respond to specific circumstances facing the Company.